learning-unlimited/ESP-Website/docs/admin/releases/04/README.rst

 - The "User list generator" program module now uses the newer interface that was provided for the comm panel in the last stable release.

+- Mass emails (i.e., emails sent from the communication panel) will now be resent if the first attempt fails, and failure reports will be sent to the director email.
+Some other stability changes made too.

 Django debug toolbar (developers only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~